Kazimierz Chodziński

 Kazimierz Chodziński (Casimir) (1861 – 1919 or 1921) was a Polish sculptor, and a student of Jan Matejko academy in Kraków.
 He sculpted over a hundred different statues in partitioned Poland, as well as some other European cities, such as Vienna.
-Around 1903-1910 he worked in the United States, where he designed, among others, the Tadeusz Kościuszko statue in Chicago in the Humboldt Park neighborhood and the General Casimir Pulaski statue in Washington, DC.
+Around 1903–1910 he worked in the United States, where he designed, among others, the Tadeusz Kościuszko statue in Chicago and the General Casimir Pulaski statue in Washington, DC.